olapiv/docker-nginx-tutorial/README.md

 # Tutorial: Dockerizing Two Web-Servers To Respond To The Same Domain

-This is the repository to a [Tutorial written on Medium](https://medium.com/swlh/dockerizing-two-web-servers-to-respond-to-the-same-domain-eb9c15734a68).
+This is the repository to a [tutorial written on Medium](https://medium.com/swlh/dockerizing-two-web-servers-to-respond-to-the-same-domain-eb9c15734a68).

 > ## Introduction
 >